China's central bank to use 'precise, forceful' policy to bolster recovery | Headlines

 China's central bank to use 'precise, forceful' policy to bolster recovery

-China will step up government investment and policy incentives to spur private investment and promote a recovery in prices from a low level, the central bank said.
-The PBOC reaffirmed its stance of keeping the yuan stable and preventing the risk of currency overshooting.
+The central bank also pledged to promote the healthy and stable development of the property market, implementing policies to lower down payment ratios and mortgages rates for some home buyers.
+The central bank will step up its support for the building of public infrastructure for both normal and emergency use in megacities, the transformation of "urban villages", or underdeveloped areas, and affordable housing, it said.

-China's central bank said on Wednesday it would step up policy adjustments and implement monetary policy in a "precise and forceful" manner to support the economic recovery.
+China's central bank said on Wednesday it would step up policy adjustments and implement monetary policy in a "precise and forceful" manner to support an economy whose recovery was improving with "increasing momentum".

 The People's Bank of China (PBOC) will keep liquidity reasonably ample and maintain stable credit expansion, the bank said in a statement after a quarterly meeting of its monetary policy committee.
 "The current external environment is becoming more complex and severe, international economic trade and investment are slowing down, inflation is still high, and interest rates in developed countries remain high," the central bank said.

 The PBOC reaffirmed its stance of keeping the yuan stable and preventing the risk of currency overshooting.
-The central bank also pledged to promote the healthy and stable development of the property market.
+The central bank also pledged to promote the healthy and stable development of the property market, implementing policies to lower down payment ratios and mortgages rates for some home buyers.

+The central bank will step up its support for the building of public infrastructure for both normal and emergency use in megacities, the transformation of "urban villages", or underdeveloped areas, and affordable housing, it said.
+The cabinet has announced guidelines to boost investment in such areas as part of efforts to support the economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)